-The certificate requires a minimum of 31 credits of coursework.
+The certificate requires a minimum of 25 credits of coursework.
 Students may choose from online and face-to-face courses in several areas of emphasis including, photovoltaic, solar thermal, and wind.

-Certificate credits may be combined with additional coursework to enhance traditional Allied Health diploma, degree, transfer and associate programs at WCCCD.
+Certificate credits may be combined with additional coursework to enhance traditional degree, transfer and associate programs at WCCCD.
 The credits also may be combined with additional training, job experience and/or professional examinations to qualify for certification by national renewable energy institutions.
-Incumbent Allied Health workers and other technical professionals are also encouraged to investigate how a Renewable Energy Certificate may relate to their current work or business practices.

-- To teach and provide students with the knowledge and skills for entry-level employment opportunities in the industry. - To provide students currently employed in the industry with knowledge and skills relevant to technology as well as a broader understanding of the scientific, economic and political context of the industry.

-To provide current practitioners with continued learning education in renewable energy/energy efficiency field as a precursor towards a two-year associates degree or four-year baccalaureate degree program.
+- To teach and provide students with the knowledge and skills for entry-level employment opportunities in the industry. - To provide students currently employed in the industry with knowledge and skills relevant to technology as well as a broader understanding of the scientific, economic and political context of the industry. - To provide current practitioners with continued learning education in renewable energy/energy efficiency field as a precursor towards a two-year associates degree or four-year baccalaureate degree program.